 If you must notify the other parent and agree, both parents can file the requests together, giving mutual consent.
 However, things become more complex and costly when one parent does not agree.
 In this instance, the other parent would need to be served with the name change petition by either a constable, sheriff, or private process server.
 In these instances, it would be wise to have an experienced attorney working with a process server.
 The above is true for any parent regarding legal notice, even if the other parent is not listed on the child's birth certificate.

 If you have a child under ten years old, a court will not require the child's actual consent to the name change.
 However, if you have a child over the age of 10, they must consent to the name change themselves to be granted.
 Typically, if a child gives their written consent, their name change will be awarded over the objection of one parent.

 Remember, any court order involving children will always be made about what is in the "best interest of the child."
 There are specific factors considered in name changes defined by the Texas Supreme Court and other appellate courts in Texas.
 Some of the elements can include: if the name change will help the child avoid embarrassment, anxiety, inconvenience, etc.; if the child has used that name for a long time and how they identify with it, etc. There are many factors to consider when courts consider changing a child's identity.

 I Don't Know Where the Other Parent Is?

-If you are looking to give legal notice to the other parent about a name change but are unsure of their whereabouts, you may be able to give that notice through a publication like a newspaper, online, etc. In this instance the other parent will need to have their rights represented through an Attorney Ad Litem, which the parent filing the petition will have to hire.
-This also goes for any parent who doesn’t know who the other parent of their child is: an attorney ad litem will be needed along with service by publication.
+If you are looking to give legal notice to the other parent about a name change but are unsure of their whereabouts, you may be able to provide that notice through a publication like a newspaper, online, etc. In this instance, the other parent will need to have their rights represented through an Attorney Ad Litem, which the parent filing the petition will have to hire.
+This also goes for any parent who doesn't know who the other parent of their child is: an attorney ad litem will be needed along with service by publication.